be-next/idle-ti.me/content/blog/zola-aws/index.md

   - When I try to access a sub-page, the website does not redirect to the `index.html` file.
 To solve this problem, I had to create a CloudFront function (it could have been a Lambda@Edge) to point directly to the `index.html` file.
   - The `404.html` error file is not working as expected.
 When I try to access a non-existent page, the `404.html` file is not displayed but I get a 403 error instead.
 To solve this problem, I had to configure the **error pages** in the CloudFront distribution.
   - The ressources are not updated when I update files in the S3 bucket.
 This is because the ressources are cached by CloudFront.
-To solve this problem, it's needed to invalidate the CloudFront cache when the website is updated (the deployement GitHub action given in Zola documentation provides a way to invalidate le cache CloudFront lors du deployment).
+To solve this problem, it's needed to invalidate the CloudFront cache when the website is updated (the deployement GitHub action given in Zola documentation provides a way to invalidate the CloudFront cache during deployment).
 And, it could be usefull to add a versionning to the ressources (that allows to update and serve ressources in S3 bucket without invalidate all cache).

 In this article, I share the method I used to solve these problems.
 Let me know if there are simpler or more effective methods!